 The five major products for professional uses (Masterline bifenthrin 7.9 T/I, Wisdom TC Flowable, and Talstar T/I, Talstar Professional insecticide, and Bifen I/T) have the same AI content (7.9%), and very similar mixing ratio and application volume for lawn applications and pest control on outdoor surfaces and around buildings.
-For all residential applications, the application volume is up to 1.0 fluid oz. of product per 1000 ft2.
+For all residential applications, the application volume is up to 1.0 fluid oz. of product per 1000 ft.
 Therefore, the maximum permissible label rate is determined to be 0.254 kg[bifenthrin]/ha in this study.
 This rate is consistent with those derived in the previous USEPA modeling: 0.258 (USEPA, 2012), or 0.247 kg/ha (USEPA, 2016).
 Similarly, application rates for homeowner-use products labeled for outdoor surface treatment are calculated (Table 7).
 Products for professional uses have higher application rate of 0.254 kg/ha (derived for professional uses) provide a conservative estimation for homeowner uses.

-Product(s) Dilution and volume Application Flouuci(s) Application rate (kg/ha) Major products for professional 1 fl oz per gallon of water to be sprayed over 0.254 uses (Masterline bifenthrin 7.9 1000 ft^2 (AI concentration in the final spray T/I, Wisdom TC Flowable, and = 0.06%) Talstar T/I, Talstar Professional insecticide, and Bifen I/T) Home Defense Max: Outdoor (Ready-to-spray AI concentration = 0.3%) A 0.203 Perimeter Insect Killer package (32 oz) will treat 3604 ft2 Home Defense Max: Termite and 0.5 fl oz per gallon of water to be sprayed 0.219 Destructive Bug Killer over 167 ft 2 (AI concentration in the final spray = 0.0094%) Home Defense Max: Perimeter (Ready-to-spray AI concentration = 0.05%) 0.195 and Indoor Insect Killer No information for application volume in the label, assumed the same as the professional use products (1000ft 2 /gallon) due to similar AI concentration.
+Droduct(a) Dilution and volume Application

+Product(s) Dilution and volume Application

+rate (kg/ha)

+Major products for professional 1 fl oz per gallon of water to be sprayed over 0.254

+uses (Masterline bifenthrin 7.9 $1000 \text{ ft}^2$ (AI concentration in the final spray

+T/I, Wisdom TC Flowable, and = 0.06%)

+Talstar T/I, Talstar Professional

+insecticide, and Bifen I/T)

+Home Defense Max: Outdoor (Ready-to-spray AI concentration = $0.3\%$ ) A 0.203

+Perimeter Insect Killer package (32 oz) will treat 3604 ft2

+Home Defense Max: Termite and 0.5 fl oz per gallon of water to be sprayed 0.219

+Destructive Bug Killer over 167 ft (AI concentration in the final

+spray = 0.0094%)

+Home Defense Max: Perimeter (Ready-to-spray AI concentration $= 0.05\%$ ) 0.195

+and Indoor Insect Killer No information for application volume in the

+label, assumed the same as the professional

+use products (1000ft /gallon) due to similar

+AI concentration.